luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-030-plot-phonon-band-structure/description.md

 ## Evaluation

-The grader decodes your base64 image, rescales it to the reference size, and computes a similarity score between 0 and 1.
+The grader decodes the submitted image, compares it against the reference visualization, and assigns a similarity score.
+Scores below 60 fail the evaluation.